Ralph “Red” Radosh

 • June 14, 1945, detached temporary duty, absent sick US Army 815th Hospital Center transferred to Detachment of Patients US Army Hospital Plant 4316.

-He fought in the major campaigns of Sicily, Naples-Foggia, Normandy, Holland, Ardennes, Rhineland, and Central Europe.
+Following glider and artillery training in North Africa, he fought in the major campaigns of Sicily, Naples-Foggia, Normandy, Holland, Ardennes, and Central Europe.

-PFC Radosh was wounded (multiple shell fragments left arm and forearm) in action during the Italy campaign and evacuated to a US Hospital in North Africa.
-He returned to duty with the 319th on December 12, 1943, at Camp Ballyscullion House, Northern Ireland.
+Private Radosh was seriously wounded (multiple shell fragments left arm and forearm) in a mortar attack on his gun position September 12, 1943, during the fighting near Maiori, Italy.
+(Italy campaign) He was evacuated to a US Hospital in North Africa.
+Radosh returned to duty with the 319th on December 12, 1943, rejoining his unit now billeted at Camp Ballyscullion House, Northern Ireland, preparing for the upcoming Normandy D-Day campaign.

-PFC Radosh was awarded 6 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Victory Ribbon, the European-African-Middle Eastern Theatre Ribbon, Glider qualification and Purple Heart.
+PFC Radosh was awarded 6 Bronze Battle Stars, Bronze Arrowhead (Normandy), Good Conduct Medal, the Belgian Fourragere, French Fourragere of the Croix De Guerre, Presidential Unit Citation Badge, European-African-Middle Eastern Theatre Ribbon, Glider Badge, World War II Victory Medal and the Purple Heart.

 During the post-war years Ralph Radosh remained active with the 319th association and attended commemorative events.
-Above, he posed with fellow 319th soldiers and their wives during the 1967 get together hosted by the Sherman Hotel, Chicago, Illinois.
+Below, he posed with fellow 319th soldiers and their wives during the 1967 reunion hosted by the Sherman Hotel, Chicago, Illinois.